charleskelsey/COE628/README.md

 # COE628 Labs

-The following below is a quick rundown of the problems od the codes
+The following below is a list of problems of the code

 Lab 1:
   * Works properly